KTH/devops-course/contributions/demo/week5/edwinso-tiar/README.md

 Demo

 ## Description
-Management deployment environments with Terragrunt.
+Management deployment environments with Terraform.
 Write the infrastructure as code once, and deploy the same infrastructure to different environments.

 **Relevance**